kersing/ttn-resin-gateway-rpi-1/README.md

 ## Difference between Poly-packet-forwarder and Multi-protocol-packet-forwarder
 mp-pkt-fwd uses the new protocolbuffers-over-mqtt-over-tcp protocol for gateways, as defined by TTN and used by the TTN kickstarter gateway.
 Using this protcol the gateway is authenticated, which means it is registered under a specific user and can thus be trusted.
 Because it uses TCP, the chance of packet loss is much lower than with the previous protocol that used UDP.
 Protocolbuffers packs the data in a compact binary mode into packets, using much less space than the plaintext json that was previously used.
 It should therefore consume less bandwidth.

-When you use this repository, the settings you set on the TTN console are taken as the primary settings.
-The settings from the console are read and applied at gateway startup.
-If you for example change the location of the gateway on the console, that setting will only be applied when the gateway restarts.

 # balenaCloud TTN Gateway Connector for Raspberry Pi

 balenaCloud Dockerfile & scripts for [The Things Network](http://thethingsnetwork.org/) gateways based on the Raspberry Pi.
 This updated version uses the gateway connector protocol, not the old packet forwarder.
-See the [TTN documentation on Gateway Registration](https://www.thethingsnetwork.org/docs/gateways/registration.html).
+See the [TTN documentation on Gateway Registration](https://www.thethingsindustries.com/docs/gateways/adding-gateways/), you need to create a gateway API key.

 Currently any Raspberry Pi with one of the following gateway boards, communicating over SPI, are supported, but not limited to these:
 * [IMST iC880A-SPI](http://webshop.imst.de/ic880a-spi-lorawan-concentrator-868mhz.html).
 Preferable configured as described [by TTN-ZH](https://github.com/ttn-zh/ic880a-gateway/wiki).
 You **do not** need to follow the **Setting up the software** step, as the setup scripts in this repository does it for you.